yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

 ago $60K was the best offer around.
 I found
 [this article](http://markcunningham91.blogspot.com/2013/05/a-history-of-offers-to-software.html)
 very interesting about this very subject.

+{% quote Twenty years ago computers were expensive and programmers were cheap; that was the time of the hacker mentality %}

 Basically, this means that in order to create a PHP website in 1994 we had to spend 1000 times more on hardware and three times